is a 1977 book by Robert Mayer, parodying the Super Hero

 - Reports of My Death Were Greatly Exaggerated: Snoopy

-- Sleeps with Everyone but You: David's boyhood crush and former next-door neighbor turns out to have become a superhero groupie, sleeping with every known superhero, including Superman, Batman and Robin*, and is implied to have particularly enjoyed her time with Wonder Woman.
+- Sleeps with Everyone but You: David's boyhood crush and former next-door neighbor turns out to have become a superhero groupie, sleeping with every known superhero, including Superman, Batman and Robin (at the same time!), and is implied to have particularly enjoyed her time with Wonder Woman.
 David alone has never slept with her, and feels left out.

 - You Know The One: To avoid saying the hero's codename.